KollenDillworth/kddevelopment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.1.

+# Angular CLI Installation

+Run `npm install -g @angular/cli` to install the Angular CLI

 ## Development server

+Run `npm install` to make sure you have the latest packages.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding